NBISweden/module-openrefine-dm-practices/_episodes/08-resources.md

 ## Using online resources to get help with OpenRefine

-OpenRefine is more than a simple data cleaning tool.
+OpenRefine is more than a simple data-cleaning tool.
 People are using it for all sorts of activities.
 Here are some other resources that might prove useful.

-OpenRefine has its own web site with documentation and a book:
+OpenRefine has its own website with documentation and a book:

 * [OpenRefine web site](http://openrefine.org/)
 * [OpenRefine Documentation for Users](https://docs.openrefine.org/)